getbraincloud/examples-cloudcode/examples/UniqueGroups_AcceptGroupMember /readme.md

 If the user is already in a group, this script will throw a failure message that the user is already in a group.

-If the user has more group join requests, this script will clean up the remaining requests.
+If the user has more group join requests, this script will clean up the remaining applications.

 ## Script
 Click [UniqueGroups_AcceptGroupMember.cloudcode.js](UniqueGroups_AcceptGroupMember.cloudcode.js) to download the file.